sayantan0307/HeartRateDeterminationUsingArduino/README.md

 # Heart_Rate_Determination_Using_Arduino
-Project on how to measure heart rate, using an Arduino, simple heart rate sensor and MATLAB
+Project on how to measure heart rate, using an Arduino, simple heart rate sensor and MATLAB.

+Components needed for the project:

+1. Arduino UNO
+2. Pulse Heart Rate Sensor

+First download and open the PPG_Data_Collection.pptx file.
+Follow the instructions as given in the file.